faridepc78/turquoisechoice-task/README.md

 php artisan migrate --seed

-# you can postman collection in database folder
+# you can user postman collection in doc folder

 # Then launch the server: